Going on Leave? Things You Should Know

 S1: Credited fully as time taught for the period of leave (maximum 58.5 continuous weeks for maternity/adoption/parental purposes) for the purpose of salary increments.

-S2: Most unpaid leave is not credited for salary incremental purposes; however, it is credited fully as time taught when leave is related to upgrading experience and/or qualifications (unpaid educational leave).
+S2: Most unpaid leave is not credited for salary incremental purposes; however, it is credited fully as time taught when leave is related to upgrading experience and/or qualifications (approved unpaid educational leave).

 S3: Not credited for the purpose of salary increments.